-On 16 March 2023, I responded to your email, advising that although this does not remove all charges the charges had been drastically reduced as a result of you revising the scope of your request.
-At this time, I also provided a revised preliminary charges notice to you which outlined the new amount of \$23.45.
+On 16 March 2023, CASA responded to your email, advising that although this does not remove all charges, they had been drastically reduced as a result of revising the scope of your request.
+At this time, CASA also provided a revised preliminary charges notice to you which outlined the new amount of \$23.45.